Most founders are asking the wrong question.

 It is about identity stability.

-If one page calls you a consultant,
+If one page calls you a founder,

-another calls you a coach,
+another calls you an entrepreneur,

-another calls you a growth hacker,
+another calls you a philanthropist,

 Association weakens.